wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 1. Use low energy software

-My current laptops all run on GNU/Linux, to be brief we call it GNU, with several distros, 2 Debian, 1 Guix specially designed to work on old computers.
+My current laptops all run on GNU/Linux, to be brief we call it GNU, with several distros, specially designed to work on old computers.
 The use of a GNU operating system is not a mere suggestion.
 There’s no way you’re going to revive an old laptop if you stick to Microsoft Windows or Apple OS because the machine would freeze instantly.
 GNU does not have the flashy visuals of the newest Apple and Windows interfaces, but it has a familiar graphical interface and looks anything but obsolete.
 It takes very little space on the hard disk and demands even less computing power.
 The result is that an old laptop, despite its limited specifications, runs smoothly.